 FHA is an acronym for Federal Housing Administration.
 It was founded in 1934 during the Great Depression in an effort to provide better access to home financing for everyday people that wanted to become homeowners but had difficult securing financing at an affordable mortgage rate.
 Since then, FHA has been a beacon of hope for millions of home buyers looking to buy a home with affordable FHA loans.
 The Department of Housing and Urban Development (HUD) is in charge of the Federal Housing Administration and the U.S. Congress sets the FHA loan limits annually.
 HUD has worked diligently to create several types of FHA loans that still remain popular today.
 Compare conventional loans to FHA,

 Credit Score Requirements for FHA Loans

 FHA loans are a good deal for many of us with lower credit score.
-As of 2016, the Federal Housing Administration dropped the minimum credit score requirement for FHA loans to 500.
+As of 2023, the Federal Housing Administration dropped the minimum credit score requirement for FHA loans to 500.
 In comparison, the minimum credit score for a conventional loan is 620 and 640 for USDA loans.
 While it is getting easier for people to get FHA loans, having a 500-credit score can make things difficult.
-Recent statistics show that you are better off with a higher credit score to get approved for an FHA loan.
+Recent statistics show that you are better off with a higher credit score to qualify for an FHA loan.
 Learn more about the current FHA credit score requirements.

 FHA Loan Credit Requirement Overview

-What are the FHA requirements for a FHA home loan this year?
+What are the FHA loan requirements for a FHA insured mortgage this year?
 FHA approved lenders now will approve more than 96% of people who have a FICO score of 580.
 If your score is at least that high, you may qualify for a 3.5% down payment as well.
 This is one of the most lenient down payment requirements on the market.
 Plus, underwriting standards are very forgiving in terms of credit score and debt to income ratios.
 Let’s consider what it takes to qualify for FHA loans today.

 There are many reasons you could have a lower credit score and still qualify for an FHA loan: